kylebarron/snap-to-tin/README.md

 {
   // A flat TypedArray containing 3D coordinates for each point
   positions: TypedArray,
-  // If provided as input, a mutated objectIds array for each snapped vertex
+  // If provided as input, a mutated featureIds array for each snapped vertex
-  objectIds: TypedArray,
+  featureIds: TypedArray,
 }
 ```